Coloniality of Infrastructure - Irene Peano - Specters of Eurafrica in an Italian Agroindustrial Enclave

 Specters of bonifica in Tavoliere

-In a bitterly ironic twist, besides labor camps, asylum-seeker reception centers, slums, and their hybrid in-betweens, the very borgate and farmhouses constructed by the fascist regime for rural settlers, now mostly in ruins, are themselves often (illegally) occupied by those migrant farm workers.
-As if in a spiral movement, today the debris of those settlements that were once deemed as the solution to rid urban centers of the unruly, untowardly presence of day farm laborers has become yet another instantiation of the same “problem.”
-At the same time, as recurrent complaints about migrant farm laborers’ presence in the center of Foggia testify, the same discourse persists within the urban spaces from which it originally sprung.
+In a bitterly ironic twist, besides labor camps, asylum-seeker reception centers, slums, and their hybrid in-betweens, the very borgate and farmhouses constructed by the fascist regime for rural settlers, now mostly in ruins, are themselves often (illegally) occupied by migrant farm workers.
+As if in a spiral movement, today the debris of settlements that were once deemed the solution to urban centers filled with unruly, untowardly farm laborers has become yet another instantiation of the same “problem.”
+Simultaneously, as recurrent complaints about migrant farm laborers’ presence in the center of Foggia testify, the same discourse persists within the urban spaces from which it originally sprung.

-Furthermore, the specter of “bonifica” recurs not only in public statements about the need to “cleanse” city neighborhoods and slums of this allegedly nefarious, dangerous, and unhealthy presence, but also with reference to “immigration” more broadly.
+Furthermore, the specter of bonifica recurs not only in public statements about the need to “cleanse” city neighborhoods and slums of this allegedly nefarious, dangerous, and unhealthy presence, but also with reference to “immigration” more broadly.
 Such spectral echoes popped up in current Minister for Internal Affairs Luciana Lamorgese’s speech during a visit to the district of Foggia, occasioned by the meeting of the local Committee for Order and Public Security in December 2019.
-Among other issues, and in line with the largely securitarian approach to migration that has characterized Italian and EU policies since the 1990s, the Committee discussed the “plight” of the many farm-laborer slums dotting Tavoliere.
-In the town hall of the municipality of San Severo, in front of journalists and institutional representatives, the Minister stated: “I deem it necessary to have a bonifica, a bonifica of immigration, because we deal with the issue as one of emergency… but when emergency is every day, it is structural… Maybe we could have a quota system, because they come anyways, and we need them anyways, for the harvests, at certain periods in the year, we need a long-term vision.”
-The Minister, together with her cabinet colleague responsible for agriculture, was hinting at the project of an amnesty for undocumented migrants, which in Italy is usually referred to as a “sanatoria”—a legal term with evident biopolitical undertones implying the “curing” or healing of a metaphorical wound.4
+Among other issues, and in line with the largely securitarian approach to migration that has characterized Italian and EU policies since the 1990s, the Committee discussed the “plight” of the many farm laborer slums dotting Tavoliere.
+In the town hall of San Severo, in front of journalists and institutional representatives, the Minister stated: “I deem it necessary to have a bonifica, a bonifica of immigration, because we deal with the issue as one of emergency … but when emergency is every day, it is structural … Maybe we could have a quota system, because they come anyways, and we need them anyways, for the harvests, at certain periods in the year, we need a long-term vision.”
+The Minister, together with her cabinet colleague responsible for agriculture, was hinting at the project of an amnesty for undocumented migrants, which in Italy is usually referred to as a sanatoria—a legal term with evident biopolitical undertones implying the “curing” or healing of a metaphorical wound.4

 Inside the State Offices Building of Foggia, a marble relief depicts the Italian Empire with the metropole and the African and European colonies highlighted in black.
 Photo by the author, December 2017.